NTIVA GENERAL TERMS AND CONDITIONS

-4.1.
+3.3.
 Client shall pay to Company all costs and fees associated with any third-party software or hardware product obtained by Company on Client’s behalf.
 Before ordering any such third-party software or hardware product, Company may, in its sole discretion, require Client to pay an amount equal to the cost of the product plus all applicable license and other fees (such amount, a “Procurement Deposit”).
 The Procurement Deposit shall be applied to the invoice for such third-party software or hardware product.
 Upon Client’s payment to Company of all fees and costs associated with obtaining the third-party software or hardware product, Company shall use Reasonable Efforts to transfer to Client all applicable licenses to the product.
 Unless otherwise agreed to by Company, all Procurement sales are final and Company will only accept returns or exchanges of open box items if return or exchange is due to either product defect or Company order error.

+3.4.
+Client shall reimburse Company for all non-local (outside of 50 miles from any Company office) travel and lodging expenses actually incurred by Company.

+4.1.
+Client, at its sole expense, shall obtain all approvals, authorities, licenses, and permits necessary or appropriate to the provision of the services provided by Company.

+4.2.
+Company shall provide the services at Company’s offices, Client’s offices, or such other locations as determined by Company, in its sole discretion.
+For services provided at Client’s offices, Client shall provide a suitable workspace and access to Client’s computer, network, servers, and such other hardware and software as requested by Company.

 4.3.
-Client shall reimburse Company for all non-local (outside of 50 miles from Company’s office) travel and lodging expenses actually incurred by Company.

-4.4.
-Client, at its sole expense, shall obtain all approvals, authorities, licenses, and permits necessary or appropriate to the provision of the Services.

-4.5.
-Company shall provide the Services at Company’s offices, Client’s offices, or such other locations as determined by Company, in its sole discretion.
-For Services provided at Client’s offices, Client shall provide a suitable workspace and access to Client’s computer, network, servers, and such other hardware and software as requested by Company.

-4.6.
-If Company procures for Client any software, hardware, or data product from a third-party, Company shall use Reasonable Efforts to secure for Client the all necessary licenses and permissions for the installation and use of such third-party product.
+If Company procures for Client any software, hardware, or data product from a third-party, Company shall use Reasonable Efforts to secure for Client the all necessary licenses, warranty benefits, and permissions for the installation and use of such third-party product.
 Client shall use any such product only in strict accordance with any applicable license or permission.
 All Software as a Service, or licensing provided to Client by Company that Client does not own, are subject to end user license agreements by the licensing manufacturer (hereinafter “EULA”).
 COMPANY WILL NOT BE LIABLE TO CLIENT WITH RESPECT TO ANY SUCH THIRD-PARTY PRODUCT.